Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed- RAxML-NG Maximum Likelihood Tree per each Clustalw/Trimal and Mafft/Trimal Alignment with selecting CP000309.1 as root**

-Description: RAxML-NG is a maximum likelihood tool that infers phylogenetic trees using any of the following input

-seequence options: nucleotides, amino acids, binary/multi-state morphological data, RNA secondary structure.
+- Description: RAxML-NG is a maximum likelihood tool that infers phylogenetic trees using any of the following input sequence options: nucleotides, amino acids, binary/multi-state morphological data, RNA secondary structure.

-Assumptions: Mutation process is the same at every branch of the tree.
+- Assumptions: Mutation process is the same at every branch of the tree.
 All sites evolve independently of each other.
 All sites evolve the same.

-Limitations: Has higher variance of trees
+- Limitations: Has higher variance of trees

-Code:
+_Code:_
 ```
 #Example: